-What fees were paid to our independent registered public accounting firm in 2022 and 2023?
+What fees were paid to our independent registered public accounting firm in 2023 and 2024?

-The following table sets forth the aggregate fees billed to us for audit and other services rendered by Cherry Bekaert LLP, our independent registered public accounting firm, for the years ended December 31, 2022 and 2023.
+The following table sets forth the aggregate fees billed to us for audit and other services rendered by Cherry Bekaert LLP, our independent registered public accounting firm, for the years ended December 31, 2023 and 2024.

-Audit-

-Related All Other

-Year Audit Fees (1) Fees (2) Tax Fees (3) Fees T otal Fees
+Year Audit Fees (1) Audit-Related Fees (2) Tax Fees All Other Fees Total Fees

-2022 \$ 202,265 \$ 202,265

 2023 \$ 261,065 \$ 261,065

+2024 \$ 261,450 \$ 261,450

-^{(1) &}quot;Audit Fees" consist of fees for professional services provided in connection with the audit of our financial statements and review of our quarterly financial statements.
-"Audit Fees" also include fees for services provided in connection with other statutory or regulatory filings or engagements, such as consents and review of documents filed with the SEC.
+- (1) "Audit Fees" consist of fees for professional services provided in connection with the audit of our financial statements and review of our quarterly financial statements.
+"Audit Fees" also include fees for services provided in connection with other statutory or regulatory filings or engagements, such as consents and review of documents filed with the SEC. - (2) "Audit-Related Fees" consist of fees for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported as "Audit Fees." - (3) "Tax Fees" consist of fees for professional services provided in connection with tax compliance, tax advice and tax planning, including tax return preparation.